 If an employee is entitled to use sick leave while on vacation, vacation leave is changed to sick leave, effective the date of the illness or disability, upon notice to the employee's supervisor.
-Upon the notice, employees may be requested by the supervisor to furnish a medical statement from a medical practitioner.
+Upon request of the employee's Human Resources Office or Human Resources Designee, an employee using a sick leave of more than three consecutive days may be requested to furnish a medical statement (see Medical Practitioner Statement, page 24).